DNXLabs/terraform-aws-billing-role/README.md

 This terraform module creates an Identity Access Management (IAM) role that allows an Identity Providers and Federation (IDP) account to assume billing functions.

-This modules creates the following resources:
+The following resources will be created:

 - An Identity and Access Management (IAM)role